Michiko Kakutani: Later work

-In 2018, Kakutani published a book criticizing the Trump administration titled The Death of Truth: Notes on Falsehood in the Age of Trump.
+In 2018, Kakutani published a book criticizing the Trump administration, The Death of Truth: Notes on Falsehood in the Age of Trump.
 In it, Kakutani draws parallels between postmodern philosophy and the number of false or misleading statements made by Trump.
 In an interview for the book, she argued:

 With its suspicion of grand, overarching narratives, postmodernism emphasized the role that perspective plays in shaping our readings of texts and events [...] and it opened the once-narrow gates of history to heretofore marginalized points of view.
 But as such, ideas seeped into popular culture and merged with the narcissism of the 'Me Decade' [and] also led to a more reductive form of relativism that allowed people to insist that their opinions were just as valid as objective truths verified by scientific evidence or serious investigative reporting".

 Kakutani's second book, Ex-Libris: 100+ Books to Read and Re-Read, an essay collection about books that she considers personally and culturally influential, was published in 2020.
+The artist Dana Tanamachi designed the cover and illustrated thirty of the titles in the style of vintage-inspired bookplates.

 In 2024, Kakutani published her third book, The Great Wave: The Era of Radical Disruption and the Rise of the Outsider.

 Personal life

 Kakutani is a fan of the New York Yankees.
 As of 2018, she lives on the Upper West Side of Manhattan.

 During her career at The New York Times, Kakutani developed a reputation as an extremely private person who was seldom seen in public, with articles describing her as "mysterious" and "reclusive".
 Shawn McCreesh, writing in New York magazine, said that "you were likelier to have seen a snow leopard in Manhattan than to meet Kakutani in the wild".
-However, upon the publication of The Death of Truth, Kakutani began giving interviews to print outlets, though she declined to appear on television.
+Upon the publication of The Death of Truth, Kakutani gave interviews to print outlets and continued to decline to appear on television.